lukasdula/lab-02-GNS3-internal-apache-server/README.md

 ## Author's Note

-This lab was my first hands-on test with Apache2 in GNS3.
-It was rewarding to see the clients successfully load the custom page from the server after replacing the default Apache page.
-I also experimented with tcpdump to watch HTTP traffic flow, which gave me a deeper understanding of network communication.
+This lab was about setting up an Apache2 server and showing how it works in a network.
+It was great to see the clients successfully load the custom page from the server after replacing the default Apache page.
+I also used tcpdump to watch HTTP traffic flow, which helped me better understand network communication.

-Combining SSH, IP configuration, and Apache testing made this lab feel like a complete small-scale environment, and it showed how multiple services interact in practice.
+Combining SSH, IP configuration, and Apache testing made this lab feel like a small but complete environment, and it showed how different services work together in practice.

 ---